gzweigle/open-hybrid-piano/hardware/releases/ips20/README.md

 Ground pins are labeled on the PCB.

-**WARNING** - Be careful not to accidentally short a +3.3V pin with a ground pin.

-**IMPORTANT** - For safety, select an LDO that tolerates a shorted output indefinitely.
+Be careful not to accidentally short a +3.3V pin with a ground pin.
+For safety, select an LDO that tolerates a shorted output indefinitely.
+The LDO in [ips20_bill_of_materials.txt](ips20_bill_of_materials.txt) was selected based on this criteria.

 ### +3.3 Volt Digital